DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 one of the countries where gender stereotypes were more accentuated.[^7_Casimiro_28] Traditionalist patterns of male dominance over women, especially regarding the division of housework and child care, are still felt in Portugal.
-Those patterns influence men’s and women’s behavior.
+Those patterns influence men's and women's behavior.
 Women, in particular, activate "dispositions they have been inculcated with" and continue to respond to the "traditionalist expectations for the performance of roles in our society."[^7_Casimiro_29]